AI for Reaction Outcome and Synthetic Route Prediction

 Running from 10:30 on Monday 9th March through to 4pm on Wednesday 11th March, this 3-day event is residential and registration includes 2 nights accommodation and all meals at the lovely De Vere Tortworth Court Hotel.

 If you are interested in exhibiting/sponsoring this event please contact us.

-Richard Whitby and Gill Smith on behalf of the organising committee
+Richard Whitby, Gill Smith and Samantha Kanza on behalf of the organising committee.

 The Dial-a-Molecule network is EPSRC funded under grant EP/P007589/1